google/neural-tangents/README.md

 Continuous gradient descent in an infinite network has been shown in [[11]](#11-wide-neural-networks-of-any-depth-evolve-as-linear-models-under-gradient-descent-neurips-2019-jaehoon-lee-lechao-xiao-samuel-s-schoenholz-yasaman-bahri-roman-novak-jascha-sohl-dickstein-jeffrey-pennington) to correspond to training a _linear_ (in trainable parameters) model, which makes linearized neural networks an important subject of study for understanding the behavior of parameters in wide models.

-For this, we provide two convenient methods:
+For this, we provide two convenient functions:

 * `nt.linearize`, and
 * `nt.taylor_expand`,